-The Magar are one of the oldest known tribes in Nepal; however, their origin is unclear.
-They are believed to be of Tibetan descent because their language and dances are similar to those within the Tibetan culture.
-Some of the Magar live in the plains where the Himalayan hills begin.
+Magar origin is unclear.
+They are probably of Tibetan descent because their language and dances are like those within the Tibetan culture.
+Some of the Magar live in the plains where the Himalayan foothills begin.
 Others occupy the lower hills of the Mahabharat Lekh while a few inhabit the high altitude mountain areas.
+Most live in the Himalayan regions of Nepal, Bhutan and India.
+A smaller number are in Bangladesh.

 There are two major groups of Magar (the Eastern and Western) and which are further divided into a number of clans.
 The Magar language, which is divided into four groups, gives the people a distinct tribal identity.
 This linguistic classification is important in understanding the Magar tribes.